 When Good Food Goes Bad

 Want to know a secret about me?
 I eat bad food.
-I don't mean I eat food that's spoiled, that would be stupid.
+I don't mean I eat spoiled food; that would be stupid.
 What I'm saying is I eat food that at one time or another has been put on a "food that healthy people shouldn't eat" list.
-Foods like bread, eggs and fruit have all be demonized as gut busters, and they're all part of my daily diet.
+Foods like bread, eggs and fruit have all been demonized as gut busters, and they're all part of my daily diet.

 Big companies throw claims and counter-claims back and forth.
 Here's a classic example.

 Muscle & Fitness magazine had an article that declared grapes were among the "Dirty Dozen, 12 sinful foods in sheep's clothing you should avoid when dieting."
 Grapes were number 2 on that unhealthy list.